Shelleng

-Shelleng is a Local Government Area (LGA) of Adamawa State, North-east Nigeria.
+Shelleng is a town and Local Government Area (LGA) of Adamawa State, North-east Nigeria.

-The LGA shares borders with Guyuk LGA, Demsa LGA, Gombi LGA, Song LGA of Adamawa State and Shani LGA in Borno State.
-Shelleng Local Government Area is made up of Districts, Towns and villages such as Kiri, Bodwai, Gundo, Jumbul, Shelleng, Bakta, Ketembere, Dumne, Gwapopolok, and Talum.
-Shelleng Local government has an estimated population of 590,671 inhabitants with the area consisting members of varying ethnic group such as the Fulani, Lala, Kana Kuri, Kiri, and the Bura.
+The LGA shares borders with Guyuk, Demsa, Gombi, and Song LGAs of Adamawa State and Shani LGA in Borno State.
+Shelleng Local Government Area is made up of various Districts, Towns and villages such as Kiri, Bodwai, Gundo, Jumbul, Shelleng, Bakta, Ketembere, Dumne, Gwapopolok, and Talum.
+Shelleng Local government has an estimated population of 590,671 inhabitants with the area consisting members of varying ethnic group such as the Kanakuru (Dera), Fulani, Lala, Kiri, and the Bura.
 The Bura language is one of the spoken languages in Shelleng LGA while the religions of Christianity and Islam are commonly practiced in the area.
 Popular festivals celebrated in Shelleng LGA include the Mendamo festival while the landmarks in the area include the Kiri Dam and the Shelleng Cottage Hospital.

+Demography

+In a 2023 demographic survey of Internally displaced persons (IDPs), the local government was found to be predominantly Hausa and Dera (Kanakuru) speaking.
+The most commonly reported languages (spoken at homes and places of primary residence) present in the local government area were; Hausa – 34.8%, Kanakuru (Dera) –31.2% and Fulfulde, specifically Eastern or Adamawa Fulfulde – 12.1%.
+Other languages included; Lala-Roba – 7.2%, Karekare – 6.4%, Waja – 3.0%, Lamunkhin – 3.0% and three other languages spoken by populations around 0.5% each.

+This data was not obtained from a nationally co-ordinated population headcount.
+The last time Nigeria included ethnic and linguistic data in its enumeration parameters was in the national census of 1963.

 Geography

 Shelleng local government covers a total area of 1,359 square kilometres and has an average temperature of 32 °C. It lies along the Lake Chad Basin and has the Kiri and Gongola River flowing through its territory.